Empty Link Skip to Content

 b. jurisdiction, whereby the pool consists of underlying exposures to obligors with residence in the same jurisdiction.

-For further information, please contact Turlough Galvin, Christian Donagh, Alan Keating, Margot Carty or your usual Matheson contact.
+For further information, please contact Turlough Galvin, Christian Donagh, Alan Keating or your usual Matheson contact.